nedap/retail-epcpy/README.md

 ```

 ### Generic parsing
-When dealing with arbitrary tags epcpy also provides generic parsing options
+When dealing with arbitrary tags epcpy also provides generic parsing options.
 ```python
 from epcpy import hex_to_epc

 hex_to_epc("36300001DB011169E5E5A70EC000000000000000000000000000")
 ```
 The following parsers are available:
 - `base64_to_tag_encodable`
 - `binary_to_tag_encodable`